MateusLDK/MetalcoreReleasesColector/README.md

 ## Usage Notes
 - For best results, run `redditTeste.py` every Friday to ensure your playlist is up to date with the latest weekly releases.

+## Important Note About Playlist Updates
+- **Warning:** Every time you run the script, your Spotify playlist will be wiped (all songs removed) before adding the new weekly releases.
+This ensures only the latest songs are present, but it also means any songs you add manually will be deleted.
+If you want to keep songs permanently, consider creating a separate playlist for manual additions.

 ## Blacklist Feature (testing)
 - To prevent certain bands from being added to your playlist, use the blacklist feature:
   - Edit the `blacklist.json` file in the project folder.